 Eagle’s Nest Nature Trail is an easy and shaded hike that offers incredible views of Kowloon!
-In fact, the trail has been my go-to whenever I need to photograph the Kowloon’s skyline and density.
+The trail has been my go-to whenever I need to photograph Kowloon’s skyline and density.
 And it’s also the best route to reach Beacon Hill.

 And because it’s short, shaded, and mostly flat, it’s also a summer-friendly trail.